The Little Cannabis Glossary

 Odour given off by cannabis.
 Related to the terpenes and flavonoids the cannabis contains.

-A very concentrated cannabis isolate that looks like more or less translucent crystals and is intended for inhaling.
-Cannabis diamonds are made by purifying cannabis extract until the cannabinoids form a crystalline solid.
+An especially cannabinoid-rich concentrate that appears like more or less translucent crystals.
+Meant for inhaling.
+Cannabis diamonds are made by purifying a cannabis extract until the cannabinoids form crystals.

 Cannabis oil in capsules for easier ingestion.